 For example, for P&G there’s no other way to reach 30 million people than through the Super Bowl.
 But 20 years ago, you could’ve done that through an episode of MASH.
 On the internet, it’s the exact opposite; the most time spent, the more ad impressions created and the lower the price goes."

 While self-service buying and programmatic ads are the new reality in digital marketing, TV still waits for the big programmatic disruption from the advertising industry.
 While there have been many failed attempts made throughout the years, many people still expect this to happen soon.

 Coming back to the present time.
 One big question for many marketers relates to the best method for assessing the performance of TV campaigns.

-Many FMCG marketers know that TV moves the needle, but in today’s data-driven world we should be able to prove what any given campaign brings to the bottom line.
+Many FMCG marketers know that TV moves the needle.
+Sales proves it.
+Still, in today’s data-driven world we should be able to prove what any given campaign brings to the bottom line.

 Remember: you can only manage and optimize what you're able to measure.

 While an increase in sales is welcome news, there will always be a burning question.
 “Is this the best we could have done or is there untapped potential to optimize our TV campaigns further?”